lauramagri/mq_honours_2025/README.md

     - Find the line of code that sets the subject number and set this to a value that you have not used yet.

-    -If you are piloting the experiment and do not intend to use the resulting data for publication, use a silly
+    - If you are piloting the experiment and do not intend to use the resulting data for publication, use a silly
       number:

       ```
       subject = 999 # use a silly number for piloting